Graduate Assistantships and Scholarships

 Conway, SC 29526

 - HCHEC Scholarship for Graduate Students Awarded annually by the Horry County Higher Education Commission to a CCU graduate student from any program who previously graduated from an Horry County high school.
 Deadline: March 15.
+This is for new/incoming graduate students only.

 - Douglas D. Nelson Graduate Fellowship (scroll down to mid-page)